vuejs/vitepress/docs/en/guide/markdown.md

 ### Custom Title

-You may set custom title by appending the text right after the "type" of the container.
+You may set a custom title by appending the text right after the "type" of the container.

 **Input**